-- 1. Meets one of the following staging criteria: - a.
-Age > 18 years: New York Heart Association classification of heart failure III or IV (Table 1); or - b.
+- 1. Meets one of the following staging criteria: - Age > 18 years: New York Heart Association classification of heart failure III or IV (Table 1); - b.
 Age ≤ 18 years: American Heart Association Stage C or Stage D heart disease, (Table 2); - 2.
-Life expectancy in the absence of cardiopulmonary disease ≥ 2 years; - A. Does not have any of the following contraindications: - 1.
+Life expectancy in the absence of cardiopulmonary disease $\geq$ two years; - C. Does not have any of the following contraindications: - 1.
 HIV infection with detectable viral load; - 2.
 Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support; - 3.
 Severe hypoplasia of the central branch pulmonary arteries or pulmonary veins; - 4.
 Current episode of ongoing acute allograft rejection, even in the presence of graft vasculopathy, and retransplantation is requested; - 5.
 Less than 6 months have passed since the primary transplantation and retransplantation is requested; - 6.
 Malignancy with high risk of recurrence or death related to cancer; - 7.
 Acute renal failure with rising creatinine or on dialysis and low likelihood of recovery; - 8.
 Acute liver failure or cirrhosis with portal hypertension or synthetic dysfunction; - 9.
 Stroke, acute coronary syndrome, or myocardial infarction (excluding demand ischemia) within 30 days; - 10.
-Glomerular filtration rate < 40 mL/min/1.73m2; - 11.
+Glomerular filtration rate < 40 mL/min/1.73m, unless being considered for multiorgan transplant; - 11.
 Septic shock; - 12.
 Active extrapulmonary or disseminated infection; - 13.
 Active tuberculosis infection; - 14.
 Progressive cognitive impairment; - 15.
 Other severe, uncontrolled medical condition expected to limit survival after transplant; - 16.
-Active substance use or dependence (including current tobacco use, vaping, marijuana smoking, or intravenous drug use) without convincing evidence of risk reduction behaviors, such as meaningful and/or long-term participation in therapy for substance abuse and/or dependence.
-Serial blood and urine testing may be used to verify abstinence from substances that are of concern. - a.
-If there is a history of nicotine or tobacco use, documentation notes abstinence from all tobacco and nicotine products (including nicotine replacement therapy) for ≥ 6 months prior to transplant. - 17.
-Active peptic ulcer disease.
+Active substance use or dependence (including current tobacco use, vaping, marijuana use (unless prescribed by a licensed practitioner), or intravenous drug use) without convincing evidence of risk reduction behaviors (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable).
+Serial blood and urine testing may be used to verify abstinence from substances that are of concern; - a.
+If there is a history of nicotine or tobacco use, documentation notes abstinence from all tobacco and nicotine products (including nicotine replacement therapy) for ≥ six months prior to transplant; - 17.
+Active peptic ulcer disease; - 18.
+Lung transplantation alone will restore right ventricular function.

 Table 1: NYHA Classifications of Heart Failure Classification Characteristics Class I Patients with cardiac disease but without the resulting limitations in physical activity.
-Ordinary activity does not cause undue fatigue, palpitation, dyspnea, or anginal pain

-Class II Patients with heart disease resulting in slight limitations of physical activity.
-They are comfortable at rest.
+Ordinary activity does not cause undue fatigue, palpitation, dyspnea, or anginal pain Class II Patients with heart disease resulting in slight limitations of physical activ They are comfortable at rest.
 Ordinary physical activity results in fatigue, palpitation, dyspnea or anginal pain Class III Patients with cardiac disease resulting in marked limitation of physical activity.
 They are comfortable at rest.
 Less than ordinary physical activity causes fatigue, palpitation, dyspnea, or anginal pain.
 Class IV Patients with cardiac disease resulting in inability to carry on any physical activity without discomfort.
 They symptoms of cardiac insufficiency or of the anginal syndrome may be present even at rest.
 If any physical activity is undertaken, discomfort increases.

-Table 2: Heart Failure Stages in Pediatric Heart Disease Classification Characteristics A At high risk for developing heart failure В Abnormal cardiac structure and/or function; no symptoms of heart failure C Abnormal cardiac structure and/or function; Past or present symptoms of heart failure D Abnormal structure and/or function; continuous infusion of intravenous inotropes or prostaglandin E 1 to maintain of a ductus arteriosus; mechanical ventilatory and/or mechanical circulatory support
+Table 2: Heart Failure Stages in Pediatric Heart Disease Classification Characteristics Α At high risk for developing heart failure В Abnormal cardiac structure and/or function; no symptoms of heart failure С Abnormal cardiac structure and/or function; Past or present symptoms of heart failure D Abnormal structure and/or function; continuous infusion of intravenous inotropes or prostaglandin E1 to maintain of a ductus arteriosus; mechanical ventilatory and/or mechanical circulatory support

-Note: Heart lung transplantations may be considered medically necessary for other congenital cardiopulmonary anomalies as determined upon individual case review.
+\Note: Heart lung transplantations may be considered medically necessary for other congenital cardiopulmonary anomalies as determined upon individual case review.